Ma Bufang: Industrialization

 Ma Bufang was described as a socialist by American journalist John Roderick and "friendly" compared to the other Ma Clique warlords.
 Ma Bufang was reported to be good humoured and jovial in contrast to the brutal reign of Ma Hongkui.

 Most of eastern China was ravaged by the Second Sino-Japanese War.
 In contrast, during the Chinese Civil war Qinghai was relatively untouched.

 An American scholar, A. Doak Barnett, praised Ma Bufang's government as: "one of the most efficient in China, and one of the most energetic.
-While most of China is bogged down, almost inevitably, by Civil War, Chinghai is attempting to carry out small-scale, but nevertheless ambitious, development and reconstruction schemes on its own initiative".
+While most of China is bogged down, almost inevitably, by Civil War, Qinghai is attempting to carry out small-scale, but nevertheless ambitious, development and reconstruction schemes on its own initiative".

 General Ma started a state run and controlled industrialization project, directly creating educational, medical, agricultural, and sanitation projects, run or assisted by the state.
 The state provided money for food and uniforms in all schools, state run or private.
 Roads and a theater were constructed.
 The state controlled the press; no freedom was allowed for independent journalists.
 His regime was dictatorial in its political system.
 Barnett admitted that the regime had "sterm authoritarianism" and "little room for personal freedom".

 In 1947 the United States sold Ma Bufang a piped water (sewage) system which was installed in Xining.

 Like all the other Kuomintang members, Ma Bufang was anti-Communist.

 Ma was regarded as a "modernizer" and "reformer" during his rule over Qinghai.